 As the manager or administrator of a corporation, you have the inevitable duty to make your financial contribution to the government at the end of each fiscal year.
 In some cases, the levies are straightforward and easy to calculate – in other cases, though, corporate tax laws can get quite complicated.
-There are, however, several things you can do to minimise your burden when the tax collector comes knocking – and this is where corporate tax planning comes in.
+You may hire a corporate attorney from a law firm to help you deal with the complex subjects of corporate law.
+There are, however, several things you can do to minimise your burden when the tax collector comes knocking – and this is where corporate tax planning comes in and the advantage of taking tax planning courses.
 Here’s what you should know: corporate tax planning 101 and its benefits for your enterprise.

 How corporate tax in the UK works